 - Geometry topics including the properties of polygons, quadrilaterals, triangles, and circles, and the Pythagorean theorem

-Next, the Graduate Management Admissions Test, or GMAT, has a quantitative section designed to test data analysis skills.
+Another common test option is the Graduate Management Admissions Test, or GMAT.
+The test has a quantitative section designed to test data analysis skills.
 There are 37 questions, and it must be completed in 75 minutes.
 Practice exams are offered by Princeton Review and Veritas Prep.